spacelift-io/user-documentation/docs/vendors/cloudformation/getting-started.md

 ---
-description: Creating your first CloudFormation Stack with Spacelift, step by step.
+description: Creating your first AWS CloudFormation Stack with Spacelift, step by step.
 ---

 # Getting Started

 ## Initial Setup

-Start by forking our [CloudFormation example repository](https://github.com/spacelift-io/cloudformation-example)
+Start by forking our [AWS CloudFormation example repository](https://github.com/spacelift-io/cloudformation-example)

 Looking at the code, you'll find that it creates two simple Lambda Functions in nested Stacks and a common API Gateway REST API, which provides access to both of them.